elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 excerpt: StreamData is a data-generation and property-based testing library that will be included in Elixir v1.6
 ---

-We are happy to officially announce that Elixir v1.6 will come equipped with two new features: sample data generation as well as tools for property-based testing.
-We will mostly talk about property-based testing in this post, as sample data generation is a feature we introduced so that it could be leveraged by property-based testing.
-These functionalities are available today to developers (albeit in beta form) through the [stream_data][] library.

-In this blog post, we'll cover what property-based testing is and how it can benefit your programs, why we want it in Elixir, and what we are exploring for the future of it.
-If you want to use the features discussed below or you want to read more formal documentation, head over to [stream_data][].
+In this blog post, we'll talk about property-based testing and sample data generation.
+We'll cover what these are, why we want them in Elixir, and what are are plans for the future.
+If you want to use the features discussed here or you want to read more formal documentation, head over to [stream_data][], which is a library that currently provides both features (albeit in beta form) and which is where we are focusing our efforts.

 ## Sample data generation